 White Collar Crime: Bribery

 Bribery involves paying someone in a powerful position to do something – or do nothing – which results in benefits for either, both, and/or other parties involved.
+Another form of bribery comes in the form of honest services fraud.
+(See our blog: What is Honest Services Fraud?)
 Although it can be difficult for federal regulators to prove and prosecute, individuals on either side of transactions like these may be held accountable.

 White Collar Crime: Hiding Illegal Funds

 When large sums of money can’t be legitimately explained, criminal activities are usually involved in hiding the illegally obtained funds.